MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/Getting_started_guide_éCOCKPIT.md

 ### __Open the project__

-1. open the file with *.ecp* extension in in é!COCKPIT.
+1. open the file with *.ecp* extension in é!COCKPIT.

 ### __Libraries__